 To that end, he continued, he had pledged to see 100,000 units of housing built in eight years.
 He had expanded the domestic violence response program (DART) within the LAPD so that all 21 divisions now had DART teams.
 He had invested more money and time in building relationships with gang interventionists and had extended Summer Night Lights programming into the fall to give young people a safe place to go.
 And these programs were all in addition to the effort he had spoken about earlier to create jobs that provided a "pathway to progress," including the hiring of a coordinator to aid those returning from prison (because "they [were] getting out of jail and there [was] no plan for them"), finding summer jobs for 12,000 young people, raising the minimum wage, winning a $6 million grant to aid those that are hardest to employ, and offering employment assistance to veterans.

 Not satisfied with that answer, the young man asked again about the specific relationships the mayor had built that would help ground any fixes in the community and make them more sustainable over time.
-Garcetti looked to the coordinator for GRYD — the office of Gang Reduction and Youth Development that runs the Summer Night Lights programs and other intervention work (and which has sometimes been seen by some as being overly bureaucratic and/or not able to play well with others) — to ask how many groups they were working with now on those issues.
+Garcetti looked to the coordinator for GRYD - the office of Gang Reduction and Youth Development that runs the Summer Night Lights programs and other intervention work (and which has sometimes been characterized as overly bureaucratic and/or not able to play well with others) - to ask how many groups they were working with now on those issues.
 Around thirty groups, came the answer.

 Instead of taking a moment to elaborate on what that meant in practice, however, Garcetti passed the mic to Metro's new CEO, Phil Washington.